 3. Your Dog is Likely Dealing With Past Traumatic Experiences

 According to PetMD, most dogs develop anxiety and fears at the onset of social maturity.
-That is 12 to 36 months of age.
+That is between 12 to 36 months of age.
 Dogs that have been through traumatic events may experience phobic responses and anxiety later in their lives.
-Dogs are sentient beings, and traumatic experiences can put them down.
+Dogs are sentient beings, and traumatic experiences can upset them, just like they can upset us.

-Thankfully anxiety from past traumatic experiences is treatable.
+Thankfully, anxiety from past traumatic experiences is treatable.
 You can eventually help your dog to heal.
 Dogs express fear in different ways.
 They may show avoidance behaviors like becoming still or hiding, and they can fidget by pacing or repeatedly pawing at their owners.
-Treatment of fear centers on desensitization by exposing the dogs to a safe environment.
+Treatment of fear centers on desensitization by exposing the dogs to their fear in a safe environment.

 Related: Why is My Dog Cowering?